 - Log in with the Tempo administrator permission

 - Select Administration from the Tempo drop-down menu in the top navigation bar

 - Then, select an existing JIRA issue and convert it to an internal issue, or add an internal issue to the list of available internal issues

 Vacation Planning with Tempo Timesheets as a team member

-Once an internal issue has been created, you can plan time against that issue.
-You can do so by clicking the Plan Time button in the timesheet sub-header navigation.
-This opens up the Plan Time dialog, where users can plan their vacation time for one day or for a concurrent series of days by adding the dates, number of hours, and a brief description – as seen below.
+Once an Internal Activity has been created, Tempo Team Members can plan time against that Activity.
+They can do so by clicking the Plan Time button, which is located at the top of every screen within Tempo.
+This opens up the Plan Time dialog, where users can plan their vacation time for one day or for a concurrent series of days by adding the dates, number of hours, and a brief description. - as seen below.